Is There Mail Delivery On MLK Day?

 As reported by Time Money, Martin Luther King, Jr. Day was made into a federal holiday way back in 1986.
 Since then, Americans have taken the third Monday of every January to celebrate King and how he changed the world.
 As it is a federal holiday, that means all non-essential federal employees have a day off on Monday.
 Generally speaking, government offices are also closed during this time.

 So if you’re expecting mail today, should you keep an eye on the mailbox?
-Probably not; MLK Day is also a postal holiday, meaning all the post offices are closed until Tuesday.
-As such, the US Postal Service will not be delivering any mail or packages today.
-Regular service is expected to resume on Tuesday, after the holiday has ended.
+Probably not.
+MLK Day is also a postal holiday, meaning all the post offices are closed until Tuesday.
+As such, the U.S. Postal Service will not be delivering any mail or packages today.
+Regular service is expected to resume on Tuesday after the holiday has ended.

 The Social Customer Response Center will be closed in observance of Martin Luther King Jr. Day Monday, January 21.
 Normal business hours will resume Tuesday, January 22.
 “Injustice anywhere is a threat to justice everywhere.” –Dr. Martin Luther King pic.twitter.com/3tvw0Je7o1